 Our assumptions were challenged.
 We stood back and empathised again by looking inward at ourselves, surveying 80 of our trainers, plus our operational staff.
 We wanted to see the picture from multiple perspectives.
 It took commitment and two and a half months to complete this discovery phase and gather all the data we needed to map out the learner journey.
 Hots spots of opportunity began to emerge — what we learned was invaluable.

 2. Defining the challenge

 Okay, now armed with lots of information and insights, what’s next?
 Create a problem statement, one that speaks to the real experience from the human-centred lens.
-So how does “human-centred” be applied to a statement?
+So how can “human-centred” be applied to a statement?

 When creating our problem statement, a non-human-centred approach sounds like, “We want to improve learner retention.”
 (Our needs front and centre).
 A human-centred approach sounds like, “Our learners require more hands-on support to feel confident and engaged in their training.”
 (Learner’s needs front and centre.)
 See the difference?
 Creating an articulate, encompassing problem statement is pivotal to the phases that follow because it drives the ideation of solutions.

 3. Time to ideate

 This is when rubber meets the road for an organisation moving through Design Thinking and it’s the super fun part.
 Catalyst put together an ideate workshop that had representatives from across the entire organisation.
 This internal engagement created buy-in and ownership of the process; creating personas, avatars of typical learners and trainers, and their lived experience.
 It capstones the empathy phase.
 The off-shoot of this was the whole company got in touch with who the learners really are, resulting in so much more information to assist with getting to the core of learner challenges.